Chris Pureka

 Chris Pureka is a genderqueer American acoustic singer-songwriter.

 Pureka has received positive reviews in the long-running radical feminist publication off our backs and other magazines.
 Their music does not deal explicitly with LGBTQ or political issues, focusing instead on emotional interactions between individuals.

-Early life
+Early life and education

 Raised in Connecticut, they began writing songs at the age of eight and began playing the guitar at 16.
 They soon became a frequent performer at local coffee houses and open mics.
 As a young performer, they opened shows for such artists as Erin McKeown and Pamela Means while completing a degree in biology at Wesleyan University.
 After graduating, they worked in a microbiology research lab at Smith College in Northampton, Massachusetts, eventually leaving to focus on music full-time.

 Musical career

 In June 2001, they recorded a self-titled seven-song EP in preparation for a three-month nationwide tour with lesbian folk poet Alix Olson.
 The EP, which was home-recorded in two weeks and featured Pureka playing back-up accompaniment on the mandolin and bass, was later mastered and reprinted for the 2005 summer tour.

 In 2004, Pureka released Driving North, their first full-length album, earning rave reviews from fans and fellow artists alike.
 In 2006, they released Dryland, and toured the US a second time as a headlining act.
 The album received rave reviews and was featured on the Paste Magazine Sampler in February 2007.

 In May 2007, Pureka was a member of the month-long New American Songwriter Tour in New York City, Philadelphia, and Massachusetts.
 The tour also featured Krystle Warren, Jesse Harris, and Ryan Scott.
 In August, they played at the Michigan Womyn's Music Festival.

 In July 2007, Pureka's song, "Swann Song" won 1st Place in the Acoustic competition on the independent music site Ourstage.com.
 Because of their performance there, they won a spot to perform at the Virgin Music Festival in Baltimore, Maryland, and performed there on August 5.
 Pureka had previously also won the Acoustic competition in April for their song "31 and Falling".

 In October 2007, they were nominated for 2007's Outstanding Folk Act by the Boston Music Awards.
 They were also awarded an ASCAPLUS award in the summer of 2007.

 Pureka sold over 7000 copies of their 2010 album, How I Learned to See in the Dark, independently, on their own label, Sad Rabbit Music, which they founded.
 During this time, they gained popularity by performing with artists such as Dar Williams, The Cowboy Junkies, Peter Mulvey, Ani Difranco, Martin Sexton, Jeffrey Foucault, Kris Delmhorst, Melissa Ferrick, Catie Curtis, and Girlyman.